 Cold Plunge Safety Tips

-Cold exposure is safe for most people, but always listen to your body and avoid extremes.
-Here’s how to plunge safely:
+Cold exposure is safe for most people, but always listen to your body and avoid extremes that you're not used to.
+No need to be forced but proper encouragment and exploration is great with friends.

 Your goal is controlled adaptation—not pushing your limits dangerously.